m-rest/ArazGraph/README.md

 # ArazGraph
 ### Author: Ara Bedrossian
-### Date: April 2016
+### Turned into a JUCE module by Maximilian Rest

-This is a simple data plotter graph class for JUCE.
+This is a simple data plotter module for [JUCE](https://github.com/julianstorer/JUCE).

-I used VisualStudio 2015 to compile the code.
-But since JUCE is a cross-platform library, you should be able to compile it in any supported environment.
+Provides 'ArazGraph.h' and 'ArazGraph.cpp' to plot multiple datasets.

-You need only the 'ArazGraph.h' and 'ArazGraph.cpp' files to be able to use the ArazGraph class to plot multiple datasets.
+## Requirements

-## example
+Requires JUCE >4.0.0, might work with >3.0.0 as well.

-There is an example of usage in 'Source/MainComponent.cpp' file.
+## Example

 ```
 void MainContentComponent::paint(Graphics& g)